jefcooper/fem-rest-countries-api-with-color-theme-switcher/README.md

 - ~~update selection on each character typed, with setTimeout to wait for pause in typing~~
 - ~~escape key on input to clear,~~ maybe a clickable X on the right to do same with mouse.
 - detail page formatting
+- header fonts at small width (mobile breakpoint)
+- index, card hover effect
+- index, card focus (on entire card, not just flag)

 ### Extra Features

 - ~~permalink for country details page~~
-- permalink for region selection
+- ~~permalink for region selection~~
 - paginated infinite scrolling on search result
 - use IntersectionObserver to hydrate content such as flag and country details when it's scrolled into view